ficalstudio-ui/trackline/privacy.md

 ### 2.1 Information You Provide

 - **Display Name:** The name you choose to identify yourself in game rooms.
 This is visible to other players in the same game room.
-- **Google Account Information:** If you choose to sign in with Google, we receive your email address and basic profile information from Google Sign-In.

 ### 2.2 Information Collected Automatically

-- **Authentication Identifiers:** When you use the App, Firebase Authentication generates a unique user ID (UID).
-If you sign in anonymously, only this UID is stored.
-If you sign in with Google, your email address is also associated with your account.
+- **Authentication Identifiers:** When you use the App, Firebase Authentication generates a unique anonymous user ID (UID).
+Only this UID is stored.
 - **Game Data:** Your game scores, game room participation, and in-game activity are stored to enable multiplayer gameplay.

 ### 2.3 Information from Third Parties

-- **Spotify:** When you connect your Spotify account, we receive an access token that allows the App to search for and play music on your behalf.
-We do not store your Spotify password.
-The access token is used only during your active session and for token refresh purposes.
+- **Deezer:** The App uses the Deezer API to search for music and play 30-second preview clips.
+No Deezer account or authentication is required.
+We do not collect any data from Deezer about you.

 ### 2.4 Information We Do NOT Collect